kanishkjain0263/BankingManagementSystem/README.md

 Overall, this code implements a basic banking system with support for different types of transactions, account management, and transaction history tracking.

+Following are the features that are available in this program:

+    1. Withdraw
+    2. Deposit
+    3. Transfer
+    4. Print
+    5. Add New Account
+    6. Find Account
+    7. Print Transaction History
+    8. Perform Rollback
+    9. Quit
 ## Deployment

 To deploy this code, follow the steps below: